 - Most drugs and medications that you take will go into your breast milk at different levels

 - Sometimes it is necessary to take medications when you are breastfeeding to keep you healthy

 - It is important to tell the doctor or pharmicist that you are breastfeeding as they can give you the best medicine that will be safe for you and your baby

 - Mother safe is a phone service that you can call to find out if it is safe to take something while you are breastfeeding- call 1800 647 848 Mon-Fri- 9am-5pm

 Expressing my breast milk

-Mums often have problems with breastfeeding and need someone to ring for advice.
-You can ring Birra-Li and have a yarn about how you are going with your breastfeeding.
+Mums who are having problems with breastfeeding and need someone to talk to for advice, can ring Birra Li during office hours, Monday - Friday between 8am and 4:30 pm on 4016 4900 and have a yarn about how you are going with your breastfeeding.